-This wine is then twice distilled in copper stills to create eau-de-vie, which is then aged for a minimum of two years and finally blended to make cognac.
+Cognac is made from white wine, then twice distilled in copper stills to create eau-de-vie, which is then aged for a minimum of two years and finally blended to make cognac with a specific flavour.

 Please do not tick this box if the device is shared with minors.

 ©2020 Martell.
-All rights reserved.
+All rights reserved